tyh666/News-Recommendation-MIND/README.md

-# A Repo for Benchmarking News Recommendation on MIND
+# This brunch is MY WORK

-This repository is ready-to-use for designing->training->testing a News Recommendation Model on [MIND](https://msnews.github.io/) dataset.
-It offers comprehensive classes and utilities to [load data](Code/utils/MIND.py) and [train/evaluate](Code/utils/Manager.py) the model.
+Since the paper is under review, I cannot release more details.

 ## Environment
 ```